apankrat/js-noisy-gradient/README.md

 # js-noisy-gradient

 Small and very fast single-function "lib" for smoothing visible banding in linear-gradient backgrounds.

 ## Intro ##

-Gradient fills that use colors that are close to each other are prone to producing a visual artefact called [color banding](https://en.wikipedia.org/wiki/Colour_banding).
+Gradient fills that use very similar colors are prone to produce a visual artefact called [color banding](https://en.wikipedia.org/wiki/Colour_banding).

-For example, vertical `linear-gradient` from #112233 to #223344 looks like this:
+For example, a vertical `linear-gradient` from #112233 to #223344 looks like this:

 ![#123-to-#234](gradient-raw.png)

-Depending on your monitor and the lighting conditions the effect may be pronounced or just barely visible.
+Depending on your monitor and the lighting conditions the effect may be more or less pronounced.
 Here's the same image with luminosity levels adjusted to exaggerate the effect:

 ![#123-to-#234 exaggerated](gradient-raw-ex.png)

 Banding is certainly not an Earth-shattering issue, but when it's noticeable, it tends to stick out and detract the attention from the rest of the design.

 ## Solution ##

 There is however a very simple solution.
-It works by adding a small amount of noise to the image, so that _some_ pixels become a little bit lighter and some - a little bit darker.
+It works by adding a small amount of noise to the image, so that _some_ pixels become a little bit lighter and some a little bit darker.

-By varying the amount of noise and the strength of lightening/darkening it is possible to _blend_ bands together, albeit at the expense of adding a bit of a texture.
+By varying the amount of noise and the strength of lightening/darkening it is possible to visually _blend_ bands together, albeit at the expense of adding a bit of a texture.

 ![#123-to-#234 smoothed](gradient-smoothed.png)